jtdaugherty/brick/docs/guide.rst

            , appLiftVtyEvent :: Event -> e
            }

-The ``App`` type is parameterized over three types:
+The ``App`` type is parameterized over three types.
+These type variables will appear in the signatures of many library functions and types.
+They
+are:

-- The application state type ``s``: the type of data that will evolve over the course of the application's execution.
+- The **application state type** ``s``: the type of data that will evolve over the course of the application's execution.
 Your application will provide the library with its starting value and event handling will transform it as the program executes.
 When a ``brick`` application exits, the final application state will be returned.
-- The event type ``e``: the type of events that your event handler (``appHandleEvent``) will handle.
+- The **event type** ``e``: the type of events that your event handler (``appHandleEvent``) will handle.
 The underlying ``vty`` library provides ``Graphics.Vty.Event`` and this forms the basis of all events we will handle with ``brick`` applications.
 The